Sundial Bridge in Redding, California

 Closer to Whiskeytown Lake and the mountains.
 More rural feel while still in city limits.
 Larger lots, some acreage properties, established neighborhoods like Keswick and Shasta.
 Explore West Redding →

-Upscale area including the gated Tierra Oaks community with golf course.
+Upscale area east of the Sacramento River and north of Hwy 44, including the gated Tierra Oaks golf community and the Gold Hills development.
 Larger custom homes, mountain views, quiet and established.
 Higher price points but excellent quality.
+See: NE Redding · Tierra Oaks · Gold Hills.

 Want a Neighborhood Tour?